MH42/cross-compiler-code-coverage/TC3/README.md

 # Using <span style="font-variant: small-caps">TC3</span>

-<span style="font-variant: small-caps">TC3</span> calculates the code coverage of transcompiled cross-platform applications Currently, we support web applications created with Google Web Toolkit.
-That is, <span style="font-variant: small-caps">TC3</span> is able to determine the Java code coverage of a
+<span style="font-variant: small-caps">TC3</span> calculates the code coverage of transcompiled cross-platform applications for any kind of test (unit, integration or ui/web test).
+Currently, we support web applications created with Google Web Toolkit.
+Besides, the tool is also able to calculate the code coverage of desktop applications written in Java.

 ## Requirements
 **Necessary:**